kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 ### Code and implementation

 The graphs and simulation results are available in this [Colab notebook](https://colab.research.google.com/drive/12mEJZsnVhBE7C0KC9QMQKGha5zY_loxf).
 The models are fit using the `linearmodels` package, but can also be cooked up with `statsmodels`.
-For implementation details, good sources include the `linearmodel` docs and source along with the [State doc for `xtreg`](https://www.stata.com/manuals13/xtxtreg.pdf).
+For implementation details, good sources include the `linearmodel` docs and source along with the [Stata doc for `xtreg`](https://www.stata.com/manuals13/xtxtreg.pdf).

 ## Introducing the models